Efforts to seat jury set to begin in newborn killing case

 LEBANON, Ohio (AP) - The prosecutorial narrative of a small-town cheerleader so desperate to hide an out-of-wedlock pregnancy that she allegedly killed and buried her baby just days after her senior prom has gripped her home region of southwest Ohio.

-Attorneys and the judge in the trial of Brooke Skylar Richardson will start learning Tuesday what impact that attention has had on their ability to seat a fair and impartial jury.
+Attorneys and the judge in the trial of Brooke Skylar Richardson will start learning Tuesday what impact news coverage and social media debate has had on their ability to seat a fair and impartial jury.
 Now 20, Richardson has pleaded not guilty to aggravated murder and other charges in the death of her baby, whose remains were found in July 2017 in her family’s backyard in Carlisle, a village of some 5,000 people 40 miles (65 kilometers) north of Cincinnati.

 Warren County Common Pleas Judge Donald Oda II last month rejected for a second time the defense’s request to move the trial.
 He said then he plans an initial jury pool of some 70 people.
 They will fill out questionnaires and courtroom questioning about their knowledge and opinions about the high-profile case .